Justin Che: Brøndby

 In July 2023, Che signed for Danish Superliga club Brøndby.

 Shortly after, on August 17, 2023, Che joined Eerste Divisie club ADO Den Haag on a season-long loan deal.
 The move spawned criticism from some supporters, as the deal happened between two of David Blitzer's stakeholder clubs.
+Che made his debut for Den Haag on August 25, 2023, appearing as a starter in a 2-1 victory over FC Den Bosch.
+He was a regular while with the club, making 23 appearances.

 Che returned to Brøndby at the end of the season.
+He made his only appearance for Brøndby on November 3, 2024, coming on as a second half substitute in a 5-1 victory over FC Midtjylland.

 On February 3, 2025, on transfer deadline day, Che joined Belgian Challenger Pro League club Patro Eisden on a season-long loan deal.
+A few days later, on February 8, 2025, Che made his debut for Patro Eisden, appearing as a starter in a 1-0 victory over Jong Genk.
+Che became a regular starter for the Belgian side, appearing as a starter in 15 consecutive matches.

+New York Red Bulls

+On December 16, 2025, the New York Red Bulls announced they had signed Che to a three-year contract through 2028 with an option to 2029.
+The transfer fee was undisclosed.

 International career

 Che received his first call-up to the United States national team ahead of a friendly against Switzerland on May 20, 2021, but did not feature in the match.

 Personal life

 Justin Che was born in the United States to a Cameroonian father and a German-Russian mother.
 His mother was born in Russia but raised in Germany, where her parents currently reside, and both her father and mother have German citizenship.
 Justin holds a German as well as an American passport.
 He is eligible for the national teams of the United States, Cameroon, Russia, and Germany.